CARV-ICS-FORTH/knot/docs/user-guide.md

 Selecting "Code" from the menu on the left will redirect you to Gitea for managing local git registries.

 Selecting "Metrics" from the menu on the left will redirect you to Grafana.
 Click on the search icon on the top-left of the screen to get a list of preconfigured metric dashboards.

-Selecting "Cost" from the menu on the left will redirect you to OpenCost for cost monitoring.

 Services screen
 ---------------